Souvik-droid/Netflix-GPT/README.md

 - Fetch data for Trailer Vdeo
 - Update store with Trailer video data
 - Embedded the youtube video and make it autoplay and mute
+- Developed the secondary container
+- built a slider on the movie list

 # Features